Seb125/Habit_Tracker_App/README.md

 python main.py profilename.pkl

-The habit tracker then offers the following functions:
+The habit tracker then offers the following functions, which can also be accessed by "python main.py -h":

  1) Create and delete habits -> enter 'create'
     Here you can create a new habit, by specifying the name, the quality